Interface

 Relationship to Other Constructs

 An interface component can be used by a state, a screen, a view, a provider, or an adapter.
-It provides the typed vocabulary — models, helpers, handler shapes, callable contracts — that all other components reference in their own props and method declarations.
+It provides the typed vocabulary — models, handler shapes, callable contracts, and shared data shapes — that all other components reference in their own props and method declarations.

 At the module level, interface is also the mechanism through which modules expose APIs and declare subscription contracts.
 This is a different role from the component — it is the module's boundary, not a construct that lives in the component layer — but both share the same keyword and the same principle: a named, typed shape that the rest of the system can depend on.